-Security Ratings
+Ratings

-As at February 15, 2017, the Corporation had a long-term debt rating of B from Fitch Ratings Ltd. ("Fitch") with a negative outlook.
-The Corporation has also received a Corporate Family Rating of B2 and long-term debt ratings of B3 from Moody's Investors Service, Inc. ("Moody's") with a stable outlook as well as long-term debt ratings of B- from Standard & Poor's ("S&P") with a stable outlook.
+As at February 14, 2018, the Corporation had a long-term debt rating of B from Fitch Ratings Ltd. ("Fitch") with a negative outlook.
+The Corporation has also received a Corporate Family Rating of B3 and long-term debt ratings of Caa1 from Moody's Investors Service, Inc. ("Moody's") with a negative outlook as well as long-term debt ratings of Bfrom Standard & Poor's ("S&P") with a stable outlook.
 Fitch has also rated the preferred shares of the Corporation as a CCC+, while S&P rated the preferred shares as CCC- on the global scale or P-5 (low) on the Canadian scale.

-S&P rates long-term debt by rating categories ranging from a high of AAA to a low of D, Moody's ratings range from a high of AAA to a low of D.
+S&P rates long-term debt by rating categories ranging from a high of AAA to a low of D, Moody's ratings range from a high of Aaa to a low of C, Fitch's ratings range from a high of AAA to a low of D.

 A B- long-term debt rating by S&P is the sixth highest rating of ten categories.
-An obligor with long term debt rated in the B category is more vulnerable than the obligors rated in the BB category but currently has the capacity to meet its financial commitments.
-Adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitments.
-Moody's B long-term debt rating is the sixth highest rating of nine categories.
-A B rating is used for long term debt considered to be speculative and which is subject to high credit risk.
-The "2" numerical modifier indicates that the obligor and/or obligations have a ranking that is in the mid-range of the B rating category and the "3" numerical modifier indicates a ranking that is in the lower end of the B rating category.
+An obligation rated in the B category is more vulnerable to nonpayment than obligations rated in the BB category but the obligor currently has the capacity to meet its financial commitments on the obligation.
+Adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitments on the obligation.
+Moody's Caa1 long-term debt rating is the seventh highest rating of nine categories.
+A Caa rating is used for long term debt considered to be speculative of poor standing and which is subject to very high credit risk.
+The "1" numerical modifier indicates that the obligor and/or obligations have a ranking that is in the higher end of the Caa rating category and the "3" numerical modifier indicates a ranking that is in the lower end of the B rating category.
 A B long-term debt rating by Fitch is the sixth highest rating of eleven categories and indicates that material default risk is present, but a limited margin of safety remains.
 Financial commitments are currently being met; however, capacity for continued payment is vulnerable to deterioration in the business and economic environment.

-Apreferred share rating of CCC+ from Fitch is also used to give an indication of a corporate issuer's relative vulnerability to default on an ordinal scale where this rating indicates a substantial credit risk being present.
-In addition, a preferred share rating in the CCC category from S&P indicates that the obligation is vulnerable to nonpayment, and is dependent upon favourable business, financial and economic conditions for the obligor to meet its financial commitment on the obligation.
-In the event of adverse business, financial or economic conditions, the obligor is not likely to have the capacity to meet its financial commitment on the obligation.
+A preferred share rating of CCC+ from Fitch is also used to give an indication of a corporate issuer's relative vulnerability to default on an ordinal scale where this rating indicates a substantial credit risk being present.
+In addition, a preferred share rating in the CCC category from S&P indicates that the obligation is vulnerable to nonpayment and is dependent upon favourable business, financial and economic conditions for the obligor to meet its financial commitments on the obligation.
+In the event of adverse business, financial or economic conditions, the obligor is not likely to have the capacity to meet its financial commitments on the obligation.